Econundrums/NFL-Arrests-Database/README.md

 # Data Collection and Cleaning

-The first thing we need to do is collect and clean the data, which I will do by building a webscraper to go on the [USA TODAY](https://www.usatoday.com/sports/nfl/arrests/) website scrap the database.
+The first thing to do is collect and clean the data, which can be accomplished by building a webscraper to go on the [USA TODAY](https://www.usatoday.com/sports/nfl/arrests/) website and scrap the database.

-*A very sincere hat tip to [Andrew Cantino](https://vimeo.com/tectonic) for creating the [Selector Gadget](https://selectorgadget.com/) tool that helped me parse through html code.
+*A very sincere hat tip to [Andrew Cantino](https://vimeo.com/tectonic) for creating the [Selector Gadget](https://selectorgadget.com/) tool that helped me parse through html code and identify the css input needed to scrap the data columns.

 ```R
 install.packages('rvest')